Simple & Smart Isn’t Easy But It Is Achievable

 Guest Blog: Christopher Wynder, OpenText, Product Marketing Manager – ApplicationXtender

 Information is a funny thing; in today’s day and age it has become both a business enabler and an anchor holding back a business.
-That is because for many organizations information is not on their radar – oh sure they want to manage documents but information is something slightly different.
+That is because for many organizations information is not on their radar link;– oh sure they want to manage documents but information is something slightly different.

 Documents– are file type.
 They can be managed simply by having any file repository from simply a network drive to even many of the consumer grade fileshare and “ECM” products.